mhadaily/emberjs-mirage/README.md

 To get started please consider following steps:

+####Note
+I have included all of the dependencies in build process to show better understanding of the result.
+However, Mirage should be included in real build production.

 ##Packages
 I have implemented ember-i18n for multilingual purpose and ember-sass and ember-sass-pod to organize better css code.
 For more information, please read Package.json devDependencies.
 If you have any question please feel free to drop me an email.